accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 Note: in the case of the use of an image associated with text, the image must have a relevant alternative (criteria [1.1](referentiel-technique.md#crit-1-1) and [1.2](referentiel-technique.md#crit-1-2)).

-#### Error management

-All the processes that warn the user:
-- mandatory fields,
-- expected type or format indications,
-- input errors in a form.

-### H

-#### Headings hierarchy
-In most office publishing software, the style library proposes a particular style for each heading level, generally up to 8 levels.

-The headings hierarchy is coherent when
-- All text passages intended to be a heading use a heading style.
-- The first heading in the content is level 1.
-- There is no break in the headings hierarchy (for example, you do not go directly from a level 2 heading to a level 4 heading).

 ### L